Chart Color Schemes

 Sale has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects likely affecting this region.
-Notable ones are Sale College Facilities Improvement (including toilet refurbishment and Years 7-12 facilities planning), Aqua Energy Leisure Centre Redevelopment, Port of Sale East Bank Redevelopment Study, and Swanlake Business Park.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects likely to affect the area.
+Notable ones include Sale College Facilities Improvement - Toilet Refurbishment & Years 7-12 Facilities Planning, Aqua Energy Leisure Centre Redevelopment, Port of Sale East Bank Redevelopment Study, and Swanlake Business Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.